School Board Governance & Operations

 In an effort to anticipate and respond to special circumstances which may arise during district operations, any member of the Board may call special and/or emergency meetings of the Board.
 Notice of such meetings will be given at least 24 hours before the date of the meeting to every Board member.
 If less than a week in advance, public notice of the meeting will be given to the extent practicable.

-If, in an emergency, a special meeting is held before the twenty-four-hour notice can be given, each member may be asked to sign a waiver of notice.
+If, in an emergency, a special meeting is held before the 24-hour notice can be given, each member may be asked to sign a waiver of notice.
 A statement regarding the time of notice and signature of such forms shall be entered in the minutes.

 In compliance with state law, the Board will develop and implement a specified method for calling special meetings.